RafaelReyesCarmona/Time32/Readme.md

 setSyncInterval(interval);         // set the number of seconds between re-sync
 ```

-There are many convenience macros in the `time.h` file for time constants and conversion
+There are many convenience macros in the `TimeLib32.h` file for time constants and conversion
 of time units.

 To use the library, copy the download to the Library directory.

 ## Examples

-The Time directory contains the Time library and some example sketches
+The Time32 directory contains the Time32 library and some example sketches
 illustrating how the library can be used with various time sources:

 - `TimeSerial.pde` shows Arduino as a clock without external hardware.